 The concept of health promotion is emerging and will be of increasing importance in future.

 Self-medication is mentioned in the pharmacist-context definition, meaning ‘responsible’ self-medication with non-prescription (over-the-counter, OTC) medicines.
-Self-medication with prescription medicines is unfortunately a common practise in many countries but is undesirable and potentially dangerous.
+Self-medication with prescription medicines is unfortunately a common practice in many countries but is undesirable and potentially dangerous.
 By contrast, rational and responsible use of prescription medicines under the supervision of a doctor is an important self-care activity where responsibility ultimately lies with the individual.

 For a further discussion on self-care definitions see the following paper: David Webber, Zhenyu Guo and Stephen Mann.
 Self-Care in Health: We can define it, but should we also measure it?
 SelfCare 2013 4(5):101-106.